nebhead/PiFire/README.md

 ![Splash](docs/photos/HW-Splash.jpg)

 Typical temperature display for the grill.
+[Edit: The display has been enhanced to show status for the fan, auger, igniter, mode and notifications]

 ![Display Temp](docs/photos/HW-Display-Temp.jpg)